 Can the biological parents still have contact with the child after the adoption?

 For example, in cases of sexual assault or severe bodily injury to a child, there is a good chance that the State will discourage the adoptive parents from allowing contact between the child and the biological parent.

 Will I have to have a home study before the adoption is complete?

 In most cases, where the adoption is being completed through a private adoption agency or whether the adoptive parent is not related to the child being adopted, a home study may be required.

-If the adoptive parents are related to the child, it is unlikely the Court will require a home study before the adoption is granted.For private adoptions, again it depends largely on how cooperative the natural parents are.
+How long will the adoption process take?The answer here is "it depends."If the adoption is being completed as part of a CPS case, it can take as little as six (6) months but sometimes a year or longer for the adoption to be complete.
+This of course, assumes, that the natural parents have been terminated or that the natural parents have relinquished their parental rights.
+If the natural parents are fighting to keep their parental rights, you should expect the adoption process to take a minimum of eighteen months if CPS is involved.For private adoptions, again it depends largely on how cooperative the natural parents are.
 If the parents have consented to the adoption, the adoption can usually be completed in a matter of months.
 If the natural parents do not consent to the adoption, it can take months or even years to complete the adoption process.
 Also if the natural parents cannot be found, this can delay the adoption process as the natural parents will need to be served by publication which can take at least six to eight weeks to complete.

 At Rosenblum Law Offices, our Las Vegas Adoption Attorneys have handled hundreds of both private adoptions and State agency adoptions.

 Adopting a child is a life changing decision and it is important to have sound legal advice through the adoption process.
 At Rosenblum Law Offices, our Adoption Attorneys can help.
 Call us today to discuss your adoption case at (702) 433-2889 or fill out our online form on our contact page for more information.